 Vision loss in the elderly can be a major issue and around one out of three people experiences some reduced vision by the age of 65.
 Your loved one’s eyes must undergo a regular examination.
 If a serious condition is present, prompt steps can be taken to manage or treat it to reduce the risk of complete vision loss.

-Arthritis Care: How do I Care for a Loved One After a Stroke?
+Stroke Care: How do I Care for a Loved One After a Stroke?
 It can be hard to watch a loved one experience the

-Diabetes Care: What Causes Diabetes in the Elderly?
+Arthritis Care: What Causes Arthritis in the Elderly?